 |Americas / Europe

 |Chinese Simplified||zh_CN||Acro LS3|

 |Middle Eastern English Hebrew||en_US|

-Navigate to Acrobat DC folder in command prompt and run the following command:
+Navigate to Acrobat folder in command prompt and run the following command:

 Setup.exe /sl "[LangCode]" /sALL

 - [LangCode] is the numerical Acrobat Launch language code based on the following language codes.
 For example, if you pass “1033” in [LangCode], Acrobat launches in English.

 1034=Spanish (Traditional Sort)